-With the rotate of Gatecrash, all sanctioned formats as well as the group that oversees the Commander format announced their updates to banned and restricted lists.
+With the rotation of Return to Ravnica for Khans of Tarkir, all sanctioned formats as well as the group that oversees the Commander format announced their updates to banned and restricted lists.

 The following changes are: